CIPD experts, leaders and practitioners tackle the key issues and questions around the pandemic

 Eligibility for NHS testing

-The following people should be tested even if they do not have symptoms:
+Regular rapid-result coronavirus testing is available to people who cannot work from home during lockdown for employers with more than 50 employees.
+The following people should also be tested even if they do not have symptoms:

 - social care workers and residents in care homes (with or without symptoms)